 Now I am lucky enough to be able to love and be loved back.
 I am surrounded by people who offer me space and time, who are honest with me and risk themselves right back so that I can finally be open to them, to the world, and to myself.
 I can be needing and loving shame.
 I can be that sensitive and open little girl forever.

 I want that for everyone.
 I want us all to feel safe enough, strong enough, loved enough to be open too.
-I have to start with love, and it can start with any kind of love at all.
+It has to start with love, and it can start with any kind of love at all.
 If you were never given that space or time or shown trust or honesty, you can begin with yourself.

 Open at least to yourself.